bakhtiyarjatoi/IPReputationTool/README.md

 ### Contribution
 We welcome contributions from the community!
 Please fork the repository and submit a pull request for any enhancements or bug fixes.

-### Configuration
-The tool uses a config.json file to store API keys.
-When you first run the tool, make sure to configure your API keys for VirusTotal and AbuseIPDB.

-Edit config.json
-You can update the API keys in the config.json file.